 They make me feel cool, calm and collected at a time when my whole world seems to be spinning in unknown directions again.

 In the day time these all white decorations bring a serene Christmas atmosphere.
 But they all just light up in the dark, surrounded with the sparkly lights, and then they give me all the warm and fuzzies that I want.
+In fact I love decorating in winter white after Christmas too!
+I think a white interior is perfect for January decor.

 If you like me Christmas decor, please consider pinning, liking and sharing it.
 A little social media love is what we bloggers live for!